Status dog: Breeding

 Often, the buyers of status dogs are not necessarily set on the specific breed.
-Instead, youths often look mainly at a pup's size, color, and 'potential' when acquiring a status dog, given that they are purchased with the intention of looking tough.
+Instead, youths often look mainly at a pup's size, colour, and 'potential' when acquiring a status dog, given that they are purchased with the intention of looking tough.
 Buyers want pups that have the potential to grow large and strong.

-Addressing the Situation
+Addressing the situation

-The Royal Society for the Prevention of Cruelty to Animals (RSPCA) is seeking to reform current legislation regarding dangerous dogs, the ultimate goal being that dogs would be judged solely by their behavior, not by their breed.
+The Royal Society for the Prevention of Cruelty to Animals (RSPCA) is seeking to reform current legislation regarding dangerous dogs, the ultimate goal being that dogs would be judged solely by their behaviour, not by their breed.
 In his book, Unleashed: The Phenomena of Status Dogs and Weapon Dogs, Harding claims that the issue lies with the lack of education on animal treatment.
 Harding believes that banning breeds will not solve the status dog trend, and instead the efforts should be focused more on teaching young people how to take good care of animals.
 The RSPCA is currently working with the status dog unit within the Metropolitan Police for the sake of amending the Dangerous Dogs Act.